Newsletters

 Membership Update

-Registration will be available shortly.
-Watch for the announcement and link soon!
-In the meantime, don’t forget to download the NNPDF app for connecting, updates, info, contests, and more!
+Plans are well under way for the NNPDF-INPDA Family Support & Medical Virtual Conference taking place July 29 – August 1st!
+Mark your calendars and watch for registration details coming soon!
+In the meantime, remember to download the NNPDF app for connecting, updates, info, contests, and more!

 Save the Date for 2022: We still gather in Orlando, along with our INPDA friends and families in late July 2022.